tannerstell/DepthFirstSearch/README.md

 # DepthFirstSearch

+This is a problem I generated that was inspired by other matrix puzzles.

 Problem: Find the lengths of connecting 1s (horizontally and vertically inclusive), and return the maximum length of connected 1s (Excluding paths containing same path).